 Middle secondary: Encourage independent choices.
 Avoid burnout.
 Ensure time for socialising.
 Promote volunteering.

-These activities are reserved for the children of the European Schools of Luxembourg I and Luxembourg II.
+These activities are reserved for the children of the European School of Luxembourg II (and I).

-A list of extracurricular activities for the current year can be found in the main menu.
+A list of extracurricular activities for the current year can be found in the menu Parent/Subscribe to a course.

 - Pupils are expected to observe the general school rules and to behave in an appropriate manner during participation in extracurricular activities.